-Does the material align with the following guidance? ☐ Yes □ No □ N/A BRC lead pieces should not include a place for consent to contact a spouse.
-(Note: some carriers do not support the use of a single BRC for multiple consumer consents) Select Yes if material meets this requirement. ☐ Yes □ No □ N/A If Permission to Contact can be linked to Medicare Supplement products, does the piece include the following disclaimer?
-Example Text: "This is a solicitation for insurance." ☐ Yes □ No □ N/A Does the piece contain the Agent/Agency name or logo?
+🗆 Yes 🗆 No □ N/A Does the material align with the following guidance?
+BRC lead pieces should not include a place for consent to contact a spouse.
+(Note: some carriers do not support the use of a single BRC for multiple consumer consents) Select Yes if material meets this requirement. 🗋 Yes 🗆 No □ N/A If Permission to Contact can be linked to Medicare Supplement products, does the piece include the following disclaimer?
+Example Text: "This is a solicitation for insurance." 🗋 Yes 🗆 No D N/A Does the piece contain the Agent/Agency name or logo?
 For lead pieces that appear "governmental" (i.e. lead vendor mailers and BRC forms), agent/agency name and/or logo should be present to make it clear it isn't from the government.
-Disclaii mers: ☐ Yes □ No □ N/A Federal Contracting Statement: Required on all ""marketing"" materials, except those specifically excluded by CMS.
+Disclaiı mers: 🗆 Yes 🗆 No □ N/A Federal Contracting Statement: Required on all ""marketing"" materials, except those specifically excluded by CMS.
 Example Text (Carrier Specific): "[Carrier's legal or marketing name] is a [plan type] with a Medicare contract.
 Enrollment in [carrier's legal or marketing name] depends on contract renewal."
 Example Text (Generic): "Plans are insured or covered by a Medicare Advantage organization with a Medicare contract and/or a Medicare-approved Part D sponsor.
-Enrollment in the plan depends on the plan's contract renewal with Medicare." ☐ Yes □ No □ N/A Is the Third-Party Marketing Disclaimer included when required?
+Enrollment in the plan depends on the plan's contract renewal with Medicare." 🗋 Yes 🗆 No □ N/A Is the Third-Party Marketing Disclaimer included when required?
 Required on all third-party websites, and on marketing materials, advertisements, television ads, etc. that meet the definition of "marketing".
-(Note: Disclaimer is not required for TPMOs that truly offer every option in a service area.)
+(Note: Different disclaimer is required for TPMOs that truly offer every option in a service area.)
 Example Text: "We do not offer every plan available in your area.
-Any information we provide is limited to those plans we do offer in your area.
-Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options."
+Currently we represent [insert number of organizations] organizations which offer [insert number of plans] products in your area.
+Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options."

-☐ Yes □ No □ N/A If plan benefits are marketed (beyond Dental, Vision, and Hearing), is the following disclaimer included?
+🗆 Yes 🔲 No □ N/A If plan benefits are marketed, is the following disclaimer included?
 Example Text: "Not all plans offer all of these benefits.
 Availability of benefits and plans varies by carrier and location.
-Limitations and exclusions may apply." ☐ Yes [ □ No □ N/A If Part B giveback is referenced, is the following disclaimer included?
+Limitations and exclusions may apply."
+Yes 🗌 No □ N/A If Part B giveback is referenced, is the following disclaimer included?
 Example Text: "Part B Premium give-back is not available with all plans.
 Availability varies by carrier and location.
 Actual Part B premium reduction varies.
-Limitations and exclusions may apply." ☐ Yes 〔 □ No □ N/A If "Medicare" is mentioned in a name, heading, title, etc., does it include clear and prominent qualifier to make it clear there is no government affiliation?
-Such as: Example Text: " <agency name=""> is an insurance agency not affiliated with the government." or "Advertisement - no government affiliation."</agency> ☐ Yes 〔 □ No □ N/A If the piece appears "governmental" (most BRC mailers do), does it include a disclaimer separating it from the Government and Medicare?
+Limitations and exclusions may apply." 🗆 Yes 🗌 No □ N/A If "Medicare" is mentioned in a name, heading, title, etc., does it include clear and prominent qualifier to make it clear there is no government affiliation?
+Such as: Example Text: " <agency name=""> is an insurance agency not affiliated with the government." or "Advertisement - no government affiliation."</agency> 🗆 Yes 🔲 No □ N/A If the piece appears "governmental" (most BRC mailers do), does it include a disclaimer separating it from the Government and Medicare?
 Required Text: NOT AFFILIATED WITH OR ENDORSED BY THE GOVERNMENT OR FEDERAL MEDICARE PROGRAM.
 Best Practice is to include this on all/most advertisements and mailers to make it clear there is no affiliation.
 Note: Carrier guidance states that Lead Vendor pieces tend to ""appear governmental"" so would need this disclaimer prominently displayed, along with a qualifying statement and Agency/Agent name or logo.
 The disclaimer alone is not considered sufficient in delineating these pieces from the Government and Medicare.